openownership/register/README.markdown

 ### Reindex from the existing host

-Using elasticsearch's `_reindex` api, you can request your new cluster loads data from the existing one:
+Using Elasticsearch's `_reindex` api, you can request your new cluster loads data from the existing one:

 ```